-123. The Council has opted up to professional client status with its providers of financial services, including advisers, banks, brokers and fund managers, allowing it access to a greater range of services but without the greater regulatory protections afforded to individuals and small companies.
+138. The Council has opted up to professional client status with its providers of financial services, including advisers, banks, brokers and fund managers, allowing it access to a greater range of services but without the greater regulatory protections afforded to individuals and small companies.
 Given the size and range of the Council's treasury management activities, the Chief Financial Officer believes this to be the most appropriate status.
 In order to maintain an ongoing professional status, the Council must always hold as a minimum £10m of investments.
 The allocation to strategic pooled funds and minimum cash requirements will ensure compliance with this criterion.

-INVESTMENT STRATEGY REPORT 2022/23
+INVESTMENT STRATEGY REPORT 2023/24

-124. The Council invests money for two broad purposes:
+139. The Council invests money for two broad purposes:

-- because it has surplus cash as a result of its day-to-day activities, (treasury management investments), - to support local public services by lending to or buying shares in other organisations (service investments). - 125.
-This investment strategy is a new report since 2020/21, meeting the requirements of statutory guidance issued by the government in January 2018, and focuses on the second of these categories.
+- because it has surplus cash as a result of its day-to-day activities, (treasury management investments), - to support local public services by lending to or buying shares in other organisations (service investments). - 140.
+This Investment Strategy meets the requirements of statutory guidance issued by the government in January 2018 and focuses on the second of these categories.